MileHacker Logo

 • Bolt (formerly Taxify) is widely used and generally reliable in Plettenberg Bay.

-• Uber also operates, though presence might be less robust than in larger cities.
+• Uber also operates, though presence could be less robust than in larger cities.

-• Benefits: Cashless payment, GPS tracking, driver identification.
+• Benefits: Cashless payment, GPS monitoring, driver identification.
 See estimated fare before booking.

 Safety Considerations for Taxis & Ride-Sharing